alisonailea/grunt-ractive-parse/README.md

-# NPM module grunt-extjsractive-parse
+# NPM module grunt-ractive-parse

-> pre-parse Ractive templates for use in ExtJS projects
+> pre-parse Ractive templates for use in javascfript projects

+## Acknowledgements
+Based on the code from Ractive.org http://docs.ractivejs.org/latest/get-started-with-node-js

 ## Getting Started
 This plugin requires Grunt `~0.4.5`